 - Global network of servers that unblock a wide range of streaming channels like Hulu, HBO Now, and BBC iPlayer

 - Fast, reliable, and unlimited connections that allow for HD streaming

 - Private DNS servers and DNS leak protection that ensure your location is fully masked

 - Customer support that can assist with setup

 ExpressVPN is our top preferred choice for Roku users for a number of reasons.
-It can unblock US Netflix, Hulu, HBO Now, and BBC iPlayer with ease.
+It works with Hulu, HBO Max, and Disney+.
+In addition, you can securely access US Netflix.
 Just contact the 24/7 live chat support to ask which servers are currently set up for your favorite streaming channel.
-More than 1,500 servers are scattered around 94 countries, each optimized for maximum speed and reliability.
+More than 3,000 servers are scattered around 94 countries, each optimized for maximum speed and reliability.
 That’s combined with the best security standards in the business, including 256-bit AES encryption and perfect forward secrecy.

 Every ExpressVPN subscription comes with a smart DNS proxy service called MediaStreamer.
 For wifi routers that don’t support VPNs, you can change the default DNS addresses to MediaStreamer’s in a few easy steps.
 This won’t provide the full encryption of a VPN, but you can at least use it to unblock geo-locked content.

 If you want to use your Roku with a full-featured VPN but don’t feel confident (or patient) enough to configure a router, ExpressVPN has you covered there as well.
 The company sells pre-flashed routers with custom firmware that will let you easily route specific devices, such as a Roku, through any VPN server on its network.

 - A vast, superfast network of over 3,000 servers dotted around the globe can access a wide range of streaming channels

 - No limits on data and bandwidth use, great for HD streaming